c-auri/battleship/README.md

 This is the [final project](https://www.theodinproject.com/lessons/node-path-javascript-battleship) in the Testing JavaScript section of The Odin Project.
 Since I had previous experience with unit testing, I had little trouble writing the tests themselves.
 To add an extra challenge, I implemented an AI that goes a bit beyond what is described in the assignment.
 It's by no means perfect, but it's good enough to reliably win against intuitive human players.

-All in all, I think this is fun project that illustrates the importance of unit tests very well.
-Working with nested arrays introduces many opportunities for mixed up indices and can therefore lead to bugs that are hard to catch without a thorough test suite.

 ## Game Rules
 When looking at different implementations of the Battleship game I noticed a variety of different rules.
 The original game has a strictly alternating turn order and allows placing ships right next to each other.
 However, I saw versions that allowed follow up attacks if the first attack hit a ship and versions that did not allow ships to "touch" each other.